maryam-balabeed/W04D02-React1-Lab1/README.md

 ## Task2:
 * Modify src/index.js to:
-    * Create a JavaScript object called ‘user’ that stores all the details for a particular user of your app.
-This object should have at least the following properties: name, surname, date_of_birth, country, email, telephone, company, profile_picture, interests.
-The interests property should be used to store an array of the user’s interests.
+    * Create a JavaScript object called ‘MenuList’ that stores all the details for a particular food of your choice.
+This object should have at least the following properties: name, price and image.
+    * Send the objects values using props.
-    * Create and render an element that displays all the information about the user in an attractive way.
+    * Create and render an element that displays all the information about the MenuList in an attractive way.
     * Apply some style to the output.